 “Every scoop sold of our new top-secret ice cream flavor in 2020 will raise funds to support water education and outreach,” said Wittman, a self-proclaimed ice-cream lover.
 “We will unveil the new flavor at the fundraiser kick-off on Sanibel Island January 3rd.

-“Captains for Clean Water are fighting to overcome the most important challenge facing our community,” said Laurie Verme, owner of Sanibel’s Best Homemade Ice Cream, formerly known as Pinocchio’s.
+“Captains for Clean Water are fighting to overcome the most important challenge facing our community,” said Laurie Verme, owner of Sanibel’s Best Homemade Ice Cream.
 “I grew up on the North Shore of Long Island and my father was a bayman,” explained Verme.
 “I recall dolphins swimming in Long Island Sound until the water became unfit; they migrated south and so did we.
 Now with the risk of history repeating, my family and I want to help make 2020 a turning point year for clean water.
 Water is life and is the most important part of our world.
 Working with Captain Chris and his team, we aim to make a difference and hope to turn heads in government at all levels.”

 Chauncey Goss, Chairman of the South Florida Water Management District Board, serves on the Captains Clean Water board of directors and plans to join local dignitaries and the Sanibel-Captiva Chamber of Commerce at the kick-off.
 STEM students will join in and learn all we can,” said Kelly Johnson, STEM leader at The Sanibel School.
 “Who can say no to ice cream and a good cause!”